EGI-Federation/ansible-style-guide/egi-galaxy-template/.github/issue_template.md

 <!--
-Thank you for opening an issue with our style guide.
+Thank you for opening an issue with this repository.
 Please use the template below to construct the issue.
 -->
 <!--